1) What program is my child eligible for?

 • Also indicate on your registration form if you authorize your child to sign themselves out.

 Yes, tuition fees for full-day programs cover supervision over lunch hour.
-Whether they bring a bag lunch, purchase food from the cafeteria or purchase our weekly Lunch Program, the students will eat their lunch in the BU cafeteria “Down Under” with supervision.
+Whether they bring a bag lunch, or purchase our weekly Lunch Program, the students will eat their lunch in the BU cafeteria “Down Under” with supervision.
 Following lunch, there will be supervised games and quiet activities.